Ken Wendt

 Kenneth R. Wendt (January 29, 1910 – January 19, 1982) was an American football player, jurist, and politician.

-Wendt was a guard for the Chicago Cardinals of the National Football League in 1932.
+Wendt was a guard for the Chicago Cardinals of the National Football League (NFL) in 1932.
 He then served in the Illinois General Assembly and as a judge in Cook County, Illinois.

 Early life and career

 Wendt was born in Chicago and graduated DePaul Academy High School.